2019–20 Fordham Rams men's basketball team

-The 2019–20 Fordham Rams men's basketball team represents Fordham University during the 2019–20 NCAA Division I men's basketball season.
-The Rams, led by fifth-year head coach Jeff Neubauer, play their home games at Rose Hill Gymnasium in The Bronx, New York as a member of the Atlantic 10 Conference.
+The 2019–20 Fordham Rams men's basketball team represented Fordham University during the 2019–20 NCAA Division I men's basketball season.
+The Rams, led by fifth-year head coach Jeff Neubauer, played their home games at Rose Hill Gymnasium in The Bronx, New York as a member of the Atlantic 10 Conference.

 Previous season

 The Rams finished the 2018–19 season 12–20, 3–15 in A-10 play to finish in last place.
 They lost in the first round of the A-10 tournament to Richmond.